Housing Laws for Service Animals and Emotional Support Animals

 Rights for Service Animals

 Service animals are animals (usually dogs) that perform certain tasks for a person with a disability or medical condition.
 They undergo specific training that prepares them to perform their roles.
 Perhaps the most familiar example of a service animal is a guide dog who assists a blind individual.
 The Americans With Disabilities Act (ADA) is a federal law that provides specific rights for service animals.
 Landlords must provide access to rental units for service animals, even if they have a no-pets policy.
-This is because a service animal is viewed under the law not as a pet but instead as medical equipment.

 A landlord cannot charge pet fees for a service animal, and they cannot impose a pet deposit that may be imposed for pets of renters without disabilities.
 They cannot impose policies that limit renters to dogs of certain breeds or sizes.
 However, if a service animal harms another tenant or causes damage to the property, a landlord may ask the tenant to move out.

 Rights for Emotional Support Animals

 Emotional support animals are less specialized than service animals.
 Rather than assisting with specific tasks, they typically provide comfort and support for people with emotional or psychological rather than physical conditions.
 Emotional support animals may be dogs, but they can be other species as well, such as cats, rabbits, birds, fish, or any other type of small animal that is commonly kept in a home.
 The ADA does not cover emotional support animals, but the federal Fair Housing Act provides them with rights.